victornswd/nvim/README.md

 ## Getting started

+***NOTE:*** Use the tagged releases for a more stable version of the config, the git branch might be unstable

 * clone repo
 * symlink init.lua & lua folder to your nvim config folder, by default:
   ```bash